-An overproduction of hormone has its own consequences.
+An overproduction of hormones has its own consequences.
 Too much growth hormone can lead to gigantism and acromegaly, or too much growth of bones and soft tissues leading to heart issues and sleep apnea.
-Too much TSH will result in shakiness, irritability, and high blood pressure.
-Too much prolactin will cause inappropriate expression of breast milk that can occur in women or men, and a weakening of bones.
+Excess TSH will result in shakiness, irritability, and high blood pressure.
+Overproduction of prolactin will cause inappropriate expression of breast milk that can occur in women or men, and it can also cause a weakening of bones.
 Excess ACTH will cause weight gain among brittle bones and mood instability.
 Lastly, excess FSH and LH are linked to infertility and irregular menstruation.

 Tumors on the Pituitary Gland

 Various types of pituitary tumors exist.
-In general, people with a pituitary gland tumor will experience a series of telltale symptoms.
-Most will have vision problems, headaches, menstrual changes, infertility, mood changes, fatigue, and even Cushing’s syndrome – which has its own set of symptoms including, but not limited to, high blood pressure and weight gain secondary to too much ACTH release.
+In general, people with a pituitary gland tumor will experience a series of telltale tumor symptoms.
+Most will have vision problems, headaches, menstrual changes, infertility, mood changes, fatigue, and even Cushing’s syndrome.
+Cushing’s has its own set of symptoms including high blood pressure and weight gain, secondary to excessive ACTH release.

 The most common type of pituitary tumor is called a “non-functioning” tumor.
 The name derives from its inability to make hormones.
 These patients will have issues with their vision and headaches.
 Furthermore, pituitary tumors can be divided into three groups according to their problematic actions.

-Hypersecretion refers to the making of too much hormone, and this is an issue afflicted by a secretory pituitary tumor.
+Hypersecretion is the production of too much hormone.
+A pituitary tumor often leads to this condition when small.
 Hyposecretion, in contrast, is too little hormone production and is normally caused by a large pituitary tumor that will physically block the pituitary gland from making hormone.
 It can also result from surgical resection of a tumor.
 Lastly, tumor mass effects are the issues that arise from a growing pituitary tumor that is pressing against the pituitary gland and may result in compromised vision and headaches, as well.

 Other pituitary conditions worth noting include craniopharyngioma.
 This is a type of cyst or tumor that is congenital, meaning it is present at birth.
-It can swell and fill with fluid, and may cause headaches and vision issues as well as sleep issues.
-ESS, or empty sella syndrome is a disorder that arises from an affliction in the bony structure that encases the brain and surrounds the pituitary.
-A primary ESS will be a small defect that give rise to high pressure in the bony base that causes the gland to flatten.
-This is linked to high blood pressure and obesity in females.
+It can swell and fill with fluid and may cause headaches and vision issues as well as sleep issues.
+ESS, or empty sella syndrome, is a disorder that arises from an affliction in the bony structure that encases the brain and surrounds the pituitary.
+A primary ESS will be a small defect that gives rise to high pressure in the bony base that causes the gland to flatten.
 On the other hand, secondary ESS will result from surgery or an injury that has caused the pituitary gland to regress.
 The symptoms will be related to pituitary function loss, such as infertility and fatigue.